davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   ``long_call`` attribute indicates that the function might be far away from the call site and require a different (more expensive) calling sequence.
-The ``short_call`` attribute always places the offset to the function from the call site into the BL instruction directly.
+The ``short_call`` attribute always places the offset to the function from the call site into the :samp:`BL` instruction directly.

 naked